Zedbits/git_lesson/README.md

-- 👋 Hi, I’m @dkramlich64
+- 👋 Hi, I’m @Zedbits
-- 👀 I’m interested in programming, hiking, fishing and flat-water kayaking
+- 👀 I’m interested in programming, not hiking, not fishing and not flat-water kayaking
 - 🌱 I’m currently learning Git and GitHub
-- 💞️ I’m looking to collaborate on projects with my students
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... you don't